TrungLe123692/Bank-of-Michigan-2021-Bank-Loan-Data-Analytics-Project/README.md

 `Details Analysis:` Providing a consolidated view of all the essential information within our loan data.
 This Details Dashboard aims to offer a holistic snapshot of key loan-related metrics and data points, enabling users to access critical information efficiently.

-## The Following Actons for This Project
+## The Following Actions for This Project
 `Importing Data:` Moved outside data into a system or database so that it might be used for the project.

 `Creating Database:` To effectively store, manage, and retrieve data, set up a structured system.